Libvecpf/libvecpf/README.md

 _
 ```

-The default separator is a space unless the 'c' conversion is  return
+The default separator is a space unless the 'c' conversion is
 being used.
-If 'c' is being used the default separator character  return
+If 'c' is being used the default separator character
 is a null.
-Only one separator character may be specified.  return
+Only one separator character may be specified.

 New size modifiers: